This recipe for Crock Pot Ham is my favorite holiday dish – it’s delicious! Serve it up sliced and enjoy a classic on this special day.

 It should cut like butter meaning smooth and easy.
 You should be able to easily tear a piece away from the rest of the meat.

-So while the cooking temperatures are fantastic to have, you cannot measure the cooking temperature of ham by using your eyes.
+So while the cooking temperatures are fantastic, you cannot measure the cooking temperature of ham by using your eyes.
 Trust me, I know this to be accurate.
 You need to use a meat thermometer.
-To get a juicy, tender ham for the holidays, you need one friend.
+You need one friend to get a juicy, tender ham for the holidays.

 So hop on Amazon and buy a meat thermometer and let me walk you through how to use one.
 It will take all the guesswork out of making a delicious, juicy ham every time.